-Mike Ott enters his sixth season as head coach, having distinguished Hornet baseball on the field and in the area of community service.
+Mike Ott enters his seventh season as head coach, having distinguished Hornet baseball on and off the field.
 His players and teams have set numerous records.
-The Hornets enter the 2018 season coming off the best year in program history.
-Ott’s team earned their second consecutive conference tournament final appearance, along with the program’s fourth consecutive conference tournament appearance.
+The Hornets enter the 2019 season coming off another strong season that continued the program’s ascension.

-In 2017 the program set a school record for overall wins in a regular season (31), marking the third consecutive year the program has reached the 20-win plateau.
-It was the first 30-win season in school history which placed Kalamazoo in elite company as one of only three teams in the conference to ever reach the 30-win mark.
-Individually, the Hornets earned its first baseball All-Americans in school history (Ryan Orr, second team; Ian Kobernick, third team).
+In 2017 the program set a school record for overall wins in a regular season (31), placing Kalamazoo in elite company as one of only three teams in the conference to ever reach the 30-win mark.
+Individually, the Hornets earned their first baseball All-Americans in school history (Ryan Orr, second team; Ian Kobernick, third team).
 Orr and Kobernick also earned All-Region honors.
 In addition, Orr was named the co-outstanding pitcher in the conference, marking only the second time in the program’s history a Hornet has received this MVP-level recognition.
 The first professional signing of a Hornet since 1927 came after the 2017 season as Steve Simmons signed with the Utica Unicorns of the United Shore Professional Baseball League (USPBL).
 The 2017 Hornets set eight individual season records and 15 team season records.
 Off the field, Kalamazoo made program history notching the program’s first Academic All-MIAA award.
 The award is given to teams that carry over a 3.3 cumulative GPA for the entire school year.

 Off the field in 2017, the baseball program was recognized for their work in the community winning both a local and national award for their community service.
 The program was awarded locally with the Communities in Schools of Kalamazoo award for their work over Ott’s tenure in the Kalamazoo Public School system and nationally with the National Association of Division III Athletic Administrators (NADIIIAA) and Jostens community service award for an Array of Projects.